DaurenBerdibekov/postbin/README.md

 ## Run application
-To launch the application click here [postbin app](https://postbin.onrender.com)
+To launch the application click here [postbin app](https://postbin.onrender.com).
+The launch may take some time because of the free cloud hosting subscription.